 For around the clock updates you can follow @blogsofwar on Twitter.
 Tweets and blogs posts are also pushed to Facebook and Google+ so that you can not only follow them there but engage others in the community.

 The Blogs of War Global Scan newsletter aggregates the stories shared on @blogsofwar every 12 hours hours.
 It is also available via email.
-Blogs of War interviews and guests posts are also available on your Kindle.
+Free Google Chrome app and extension are available via the Chrome Store.
+Blogs of War interviews, guests posts, and selective updates are also available on your Kindle.

 A Little History